-The Decision Maker makes their decision based mainly on what is written on the form and any medical documents that you provide.
+The Decision Maker makes their decision based mainly on what is written in the form and any medical documents that you provide.
 It is key to put in as much detail as possible.
-Use extra paper if there is not enough space and ensure you write your name and National Insurance number on any loose pages.
-Clearly spell out your difficulties and do not assume the decision maker will be able to read between the lines.
+Use extra paper if there is not enough space, and ensure you write your name and National Insurance Number on any loose pages.
+Clearly spell out your difficulties and do not assume the Decision Maker will be able to read between the lines.

-Here are some examples of the kind of information that the Decision Maker would find useful in your answers:
+Below are some examples of the kind of information that the Decision Maker would find useful in your answers.